BartOtten/routex/README.md

 - Assigns: the value of `locale` is specified per scope by the configuration of the Alternatives extension.
 The value is made available in components and controllers in namespace `loc` as `@loc.locale`
-- Verified Routes allows you to use use `~p"/products/#{product}/edit"` in your code.
+- Branching Verified Routes allows you to use use `~p"/products/#{product}/edit"` in your code.
 At run-time the route is combined with the set `locale` to pick the localized alternative route.

 ## Documentation